diku-dk/futhark/docs/man/futhark-autotune.rst

   Print verbose information about what the tuner is doing.
 Pass multiple times to increase the amount of information printed.

+--skip-compilation

+  Do not run the compiler, and instead assume that the program has already been compiled.
+Use with caution.

 --spec-file=FILE

   Ignore the test specification in the program file(s), and instead